DMV Permit Test #13

-This Alabama DMV practise tests include questions based on the most important traffic signs and restrictions from the official Alabama Driver Handbook.
+This Alabama DMV practise tests for January 2024 was just updated.
+It includes questions based on the most important traffic signs and restrictions from the official Alabama Driver Handbook for 2024.
 To prepare for the DMV driving permit test and driver's licence exam, use authentic questions that are very similar (often identical!) to the DMV driving permit test and driver's licence exam.

 Each practise test question contains a tip and explanation to help you remember the concepts.
 Questions about road rules, traffic signs, and driving statutes, as well as information from the Driver Handbook, will be included in the written portion of the official DMV test.